srio/shadow3-docs/README.md

 # shadow3-docs

-User documentation and other documents, probably obsolete, but could be useful to understan some features of SHADOW.
+User documentation and other documents, probably obsolete, but could be useful to understand some features of SHADOW.
 Please seel https://github.com/oasys-kit/shadow3 for the latest shadow3 and use OASYS https://github.com/oasys-kit/ for the official interface.

 User documentation
 ------------------